The Asset (Agents of S.H.I.E.L.D.): Development

+Casting

+Marvel confirmed that the episode would star main cast members Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Brett Dalton as Grant Ward, Chloe Bennet as Skye, Iain De Caestecker as Leo Fitz, and Elizabeth Henstridge as Jemma Simmons.

 The guest cast for the episode includes David Conrad as Ian Quinn and Ian Hart as Franklin Hall.
 On adapting the character of Franklin Hall from the comics, co-showrunner Jeffrey Bell said the writers had written the role into the episode before deciding who the character would be.
 They then looked through the comics for an appropriate character, and adjusted the story to make it work for Hall once they had selected him.
 The episode is an origin story for the character, rather than depicting him as the fully formed supervillain from the comics.
 As a hint at his potential to become the villain "Graviton", the series changed his original scientific interests from matter transportation to the study of "gravitonium", a substance created for the series.
 The episode's ending, which sees Hall fall into some gravitonium, indicates that this is how he would gain his Graviton abilities in the series.

 Filming and visual effects

 Filming occurred from July 29 to August 18, 2013.
 The set for Hall's lab which is affected by the gravitonium was built on a giant gimbal so it could rotate 360°, with all the props and furniture secured to the set.
 FuseFX provided the episode's visual effects, including replacing the S.H.I.E.L.D. vehicles from the opening sequence with computer generated models to depict them defying gravity and being destroyed.
-FuseFX visual effects supervisor Kevin Lingenfelser explained that shots involving gravitonium were divided into two categories: shots where the gravitonium is "'neutral' or 'ball like'", which were animated to make the element act like a fluid; and more aggressive shots where the gravitonium envelopes Hall, which mimicked the effects of gravity while Hall was being sucked in, with "more sentient and deliberate motion" animated around that.
+FuseFX visual effects supervisor Kevin Lingenfelser explained that shots involving gravitonium were divided into two categories: shots where the gravitonium is "neutral" or "ball like", which were animated to make the element act like a fluid; and more aggressive shots where the gravitonium envelopes Hall, which mimicked the effects of gravity while Hall was being sucked in, with "more sentient and deliberate motion" animated around that.
 Hart was filmed at high speed for this sequence as he fell onto a greenscreen stunt pad.
 As he is falling, he is replaced by a digital double to allow the gravitonium to surround him.